 In his book Sex Begins in the Kitchen, Dr.Leman writes about sex and intimacy within marriage.
 He describes that sex is an expression of the care a couple shows each other in all areas of their life.
 These areas could include communicating, sharing thoughts and feelings, raising a family, helping each other around the house, etc. He suggests that what happens in the bedroom is actually the final link in the chain of events that began hours before when your fingers brushed against your spouses while washing the dishes together.

-So no matter how long you have been married or what state your marriage is in today, you can take steps towards a happier and healthier marriage right now.
+I hope you found this article on qualities of a healthy marriage helpful.
+No matter how long you have been married or what state your marriage is in today, you can take steps towards a happier and healthier marriage right now.
 By referencing this list of healthy marriage qualities, you and your spouse can continue to grow deeper in your relationship.
 Marriage is a gift!
 Take intentional steps daily towards a thriving marriage and enjoy the journey together.